 Barbecues in Parks

-When the Fire Danger Rating is High or Extreme, only propane barbecues are allowed in Whistler parks.
-A CSA-rated or ULC-rated portable campfire apparatus that uses propane fuel is allowed in Whistler, so long as the height of the flame is less than 15 centimetres and it is used in accordance with the manufacturer recommendations.
+When the Fire Danger Rating is High or Extreme, only propane barbecues are allowed in Whistler parks providing they are being used safely and in accordance with the manufacturers recommendations.

 Provincial Campfire Bans